piggz/irremote/REMOTETEMPLATES.md

 # irremote add new Remote

-irremote allows users to add new remotes via templates which are safed on the device in `/home/nemo/.local/share/irremote/irremote/`
+irremote allows users to add new remotes via templates which are saved on the device in `/home/nemo/.local/share/irremote/irremote/`

 ## Remote Template.

 To add new remotes you need the following tempalte.
 There are plenty of websites where you could find the IR codes for your remote.
-For exsample [irdb.tk](http://irdb.tk).
+For exsample [RemoteCentral](http://www.remotecentral.com/cgi-bin/codes/).

 * Name for the remote